pingcap/docs-cn/grafana-pd-dashboard.md

 - Filter target: The number of attempts that the store is selected as the scheduling target but failed to pass the filter
 - Filter source: The number of attempts that the store is selected as the scheduling source but failed to pass the filter
 - Balance Direction: The number of times that the Store is selected as the target or source of scheduling
-- Store Limit: The flow control limitation of scheduling on the Store

 ![PD Dashboard - Scheduler metrics](/media/pd-dashboard-scheduler-v4.png)